George A. Jervis Clinic

 - Consultation for management of uncontrollable seizures

-- Psychiatric and behavioral evaluations, including recommendations for psychotropic medications for individuals displaying self-injurious, aggressive, and other challenging behaviors, or signs of dementia
+- Psychiatric and behavioral evaluations, including recommendations for psychotropic medications for people displaying self-injurious, aggressive and other challenging behaviors, or signs of dementia

 - Psycholinguistic evaluation